Making your time in Hwange count

 There are three national parks camps inside Hwange.
 Main camp, at the main entrance to the park, is close to several pans and pumped waterholes.
 Sinamatella, on the northern border of the park, is set on an outcrop overlooking a riverbed and plains.
 Robins Camp is close to the western boundary and was bequeathed, along with his cattle ranch, by farmer Harold Robins in 1939.

 The camps offer self-catering cottages and camping sites, as well as restaurants, bars and basic shops.
 Fuel may be available, but it’s best not to rely on this.
 Camping is also permitted at several picnic sites within the park.
-Bookings for national parks camps and campsites must be done directly through national parks at firstname.lastname@example.org or on +263 14 706077/8.
+Bookings for national parks camps and campsites must be made directly through national parks at firstname.lastname@example.org or on +263 14 706077/8.

 About the author